UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session04.rst

 * write a program which copies a file from a source, to a destination (without using shutil, or the OS copy command)

+  - advanced: make it work for any size file: i.e. don't read the entire contents of the file into memory at once.

 * update mailroom from last week to: